pmathiot/VALSO/README.md

 ![Alt text](FIGURES/example.png?raw=true "Example of the VALSO output")

-## Limitation
-* only work on Occigen and irene computer
-* plot should not be used for publication as it is (std and mean value of observation should be corrected if you want to do so)
-* need to find a better method for plotting management (maybe an xml file with all available output) => in dev.

 ## Installation
 Simplest instalation (maybe not the most optimal)
 * install the CDFTOOLS at v3.0.2-355-g66ce3da :